Space World

-Space World (スペースワールド, Supēsu Wārudo) was a theme park in Yahatahigashi-ku, Japan.
+Space World (スペースワールド, Supēsu Wārudo) was a theme park in Yahatahigashi-ku, Kitakyushu, Fukuoka, Japan, Japan.
 It had six roller coasters: Black Hole Scramble, Venus GP, Zaturn, Boogie-woogie Space Coaster, Titan Max, and Clipper.

 In 2016, the park officially announced that it would close at the end of the following year.
 The park permanently closed at 2 am, 1 January 2018.

+The Venus GP roller coaster was relocated to Himeji Central Park after Space World's closure.
+The ride reopened in 2022.

 Ferris wheel

 Space World was the home of the Space Eye, a 100 m tall ferris wheel affording panoramic views of the park and its various attractions.

 Ice Aquarium

 In October 2016, the park opened its new Ice Aquarium ice rink.
 Embedded in the ice were approximately 5,000 dead fish, which caused public outrage.
 The park closed the attraction on 27 November.